ethereum/consensus-specs/specs/core/0_beacon-chain.md

 * Let `base_reward(state, index) = get_effective_balance(state, index) // base_reward_quotient // 5` for any validator with the given `index`.
 * Let `inactivity_penalty(state, index, epochs_since_finality) = base_reward(state, index) + get_effective_balance(state, index) * epochs_since_finality // INACTIVITY_PENALTY_QUOTIENT // 2` for any validator with the given `index`.

+Note: When applying penalties in the following balance recalculations implementers should make sure the `uint64` does not underflow.

 ##### Justification and finalization

-Note: When applying penalties in the following balance recalculations implementers should make sure the `uint64` does not underflow.
+Note: Rewards and penalties are for participation in the previous epoch, so the "active validator" set is drawn from `get_active_validator_indices(state.validator_registry, previous_epoch)`.

 * Let `epochs_since_finality = next_epoch - state.finalized_epoch`.